Lead Services

 Lead-Based Paint Inspection

-When receiving federal funding, you’ll need to follow the National Environmental Policy Act (NEPA).
 Sources of lead exposure, including lead-based paints, are regulated by the Department of Housing and Urban Development (HUD) and the Environmental Protection Agency (EPA).
-Our team includes accredited Inspectors, risk assessors, and supervisors that are trained in testing and abatement methods using state of the art technology.
+Our team includes accredited Inspectors, Risk Assessors, and Supervisors that are trained in testing and abatement methods using state of the art technology.

 Our team can inspect for lead prior to a renovation to comply with the Occupational Safety and Health Administration (OSHA) requirements for worker’s Right to Know and protection, as well as the EPA’s Renovation, Repair, and Paint (RRP) program.